 Sheared heels is the most frequent reason for horses to develop quarter cracks and can also lead to compression of the heel and breakdown of sensitive laminae tissues, resulting in lameness.

+It's important to first determine the underlying cause of sheared heels.
+If it's the result of poor farriery, it may be necessary to find a different farrier, who has more experience and/or knows what they are doing.
 Treatment of sheared heels is best achieved through the use of straight bar horse shoes, where the branches of the shoe are positioned and secured to where the hoof wall should ideally be, with the center line of the limb located over the center of the shoe.
 Through regular farrier work, and with each shoeing, the sole of the hoof should be brought back perpendicular to the long axis of the limb, until the ground impact is evenly distributed over both heels.